5 marketing metrics to track in 2022

 Pay close attention to your detractors.
 These are your 0-6 scores, unhappy customers who can damage your brand and impede growth through negative word-of-mouth.
 Find out the reason and fix it.
 It is equally important is to keep your promoters happy.
 They should be protected and nurtured.

-Keep an eye on your repeat purchase rate
+Metric #4: Keep and eye on your customer retention rate

 Your repeat purchase rate is the fourth critical metric to track.
 This number, of course, will vary for every business.
 Repeat purchases directly correlate to the previously mentioned customer satisfaction measurement.
 If customers aren’t satisfied the first time and you don’t know why, or didn’t ask, repeat purchases will decrease.
-This is easy to overlook, especially if you just received another big order or signed a new contract.
+This is easy to overlook, especially if you just received another big order or signed a contract with a new customer.

 Get your customers to come back for more

-However, it is crucial to analyze purchase data for all customers.
+However, it is crucial to analyze purchase data for all clients.
 If you are a high transaction business, you may not notice the declines until it’s too late.
 Are your biggest customers ordering significantly less over the last three or six months, or even a year ago?
-You may not notice the decreases, particularly if you successfully launched a new product, yet your flagship product sales have dropped.
-If you look closely, you may find that repeat purchases have fallen considerably.
+You may not notice the decreases, particularly if you successfully launched a new product, yet your flagship product revenue has dropped.
+If you look closely at engagement metrics, you may find that repeat purchases have fallen considerably.
 If you are a single transaction business, then assess your repeat referrals.
 Is their trust in you still strong?
 Referrals are the cornerstone for many businesses, so show them some TLC and not only during the holiday season!
+Monitoring your NPS will also assist with understanding your customer lifetime value.

-The quantity and quality of customer reviews that you receive is the last important marketing metric.
+The quantity and quality of customer reviews that you receive is the last important digital marketing metric.
 Google considers reviews a major factor in your rankings.
 You should therefore be focused on obtaining more reviews from customers.
 Why?
 Because people read them and make purchasing decisions based upon reviews.
 Bad reviews happen, but don’t be overly concerned.
 However, be sure to respond quickly and courteously because Google also judges you on this.
-Make it as easy as possible for customers to complete a review.

-A proven, tested strategy that works for local businesses
+A proven, tested marketing strategy that works for local businesses

 One proven tip is to create a QR code for the back of business cards, thank you emails, retail counter, and on your website.
 However, this is not an easy task for some businesses, especially for clients who don’t want anyone to know they used your services (e.g., mental health services, lawyers, or fractional marketing like my company).
 Instead, concentrate efforts on securing testimonials.
 You could even write a testimonial for them.
 “I took the liberty of drafting a testimonial for you.
 Will you approve it?”
 Then post it on your website, collateral, retail store, and social media.
 Another tip is to include a line item in your client master services agreement asking for testimonials, success stories, or case studies.

-In closing: Marketing metrics to help make your business a success
+In closing: The 2022 marketing metrics to help make your marketing efforts AND business a success

 Marketing metrics are essential to any business, but particularly for small businesses that don’t have the financial resources of Fortune 500 companies.
 While some consider marketing a flair or art form, it is much more complex than deciding on stock art photos or copy for your next email campaign.
-When you look at marketing through the lens of measurements and analytics instead of intuition, you’re looking at your marketing efforts through the eyes of your customers.
+When you look at marketing performance through the lens of measurements, marketing investment and analytics instead of intuition, you’re looking at your marketing efforts through the eyes of your customers.
 This gives you the opportunity to see is most important and how satisfied they truly are with your product or service.
-If there is a gap between what you think your customers want and what they actually want, this will allow you to create more effective marketing that speaks to your customers.
+If there is a gap between what you think your customers want and what they actually want, this will allow you to create more effective marketing – and content – that speaks to your customers.
 By tracking the above marketing metrics, you will be able to gain a better understanding of your business, which can help you improve sales and increase customer satisfaction.
+(And stay away from vanity metrics too!)